 Dining out can be a fun change of pace, but a nice restaurant meal can be ruined by food poisoning.
 Restaurants in the United States must operate under strict public health regulations, but it is still important to be cautious when it comes to eating in a restaurant.
-Follow these tips to make sure you don't bring a case of food poisoning home with you:
+Follow these tips to make sure you don't bring a case of food poisoning home with you.

 - Don't be nonchalant with food allergies.
 Food allergies are a serious concern and it is better to be safe than sorry.
 If you or someone you are with has a food allergy, double-check the ingredients in menu items and alert your server to avoid cross-contamination.
-More information is available on food allergies, celiac disease and gluten sensitivity and preparing food for those with allergies.

 - Be careful with leftovers.
 The food safety countdown begins when your food arrives at the table, not when you leave it.
 Refrigerate leftovers within two hours or one hour if the weather is over 90°F. Remember to reheat leftovers to 165°F.